lshannon/cf-cachable/README.md

 #### Configuring The Application To Use Redis

 In the pom.xml we give the following dependancies.
 These are for a Spring Boot Rest API webapplication.
-This was developed for Spring Boot 1.3.7.RELEASE.

 ```xml